tonethar/IGME-230-GDD-Spring-2018/weekly/Week-01A-notes.md

     - homework assignments/in-class exercises that focus narrowly on one of more concepts
     - Three projects, that are considerably more freeform, and allow you to exercise considerable freedom and creativity in meeting their requirements.
 - A large part of this course is taught similar to a typical math course: there will be several small HW assignments given every week, and because these assignments build upon one another, it is essential that they be completed both on-time and in-order, thus they have strict due dates.
 - Keep an eye on the dropboxes in mycourses for what and when things are due.
-HW assignments will not be accepted late without prior permission from the instructor - if something comes up and you need an extension you need to get in touch with us ASAP.
+HW assignments will not be accepted late without prior permission from the instructor - if something comes up and you need an extension you need to get in touch with us ASAP before the assignment is due.
 - The due dates for these assignments will be clustered around the same days, often on Monday night.
 This means that you should plan ahead, and not try to tackle them all in the last hour before they are due.

 ## X. Any time left?